Edward D. Green: Illinois House of Representatives

 Green served two separate terms, 1905–07 and 1911–13, in the Illinois House of Representatives as a Republican.
 During his first term, he was the only African-American to serve in the House.

 During his first term, he introduced a bill to ban the numbers game.
 He successfully introduced a bill that passed to stop discrimination in burial lot prices in cemeteries based on race.
 He also introduced successful anti-lynching and anti-mob bills.

 He ran for Illinois State Senate Democratic nomination for the 3rd district in 1910.
 During his election, The Broad Ax, which endorsed Green, said he "stands in the estimation of the best Colored people in Chicago."
 He did not win the nomination.

-He ran for re-election for a third term in 1912 and did not win election.
-A white man was elected instead.
-It became the first time a Black person had not served in the Illinois State Legislature since 1880.
+He lost reelection in 1912, defeated by a white person.
+It became the first time a black person had not served in the Illinois State Legislature since 1880.

+Green died on August 23, 1936, in Hot Springs, Arkansas, after being sick for a year.
+His body was sent back to Chicago and buried in the Lincoln Cemetery in Blue Island.